DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 `assets`: Folder with a dummy image to test the CV package on

 `launch`: Contains the various launch files for our CV package.
-There is a general launch file for all the cameras, and then there are specific launch files for each camera (left, right, and down).
+There is a general launch file for all the cameras (`cv.launch`), and then there are specific launch files for each camera (left, right, and down).
 Finally, we have a launch file for our testing script `test_images.launch`.

 ## Setup